cristianS97/github-actions-course/README.md

 # github-actions-course
 Repository containing all examples, as well as notes for Github Actions course.
+This has been edited.